-Enfamil lawsuits are legal claims against Mead Johnson Nutrition for failing to warn consumers that its baby formula can cause preterm infants to get necrotizing enterocolitis (NEC).
-This serious gastrointestinal illness can result in lifelong complications and even death.
-Our baby formula lawsuits are pursuing the highest financial settlements possible under the law.
+Enfamil lawsuits are legal claims against Mead Johnson Nutrition for defective design and failing to warn consumers that its baby formula can cause preterm infants to develop necrotizing enterocolitis (NEC).

 - 1. Does Enfamil cause NEC?

 - 2. What is necrotizing enterocolitis?